GET TICKETS NOW: at TicketLeap.com

 Directed by the favorite local director, Andy Hayworth (South Stream Productions’ Time Stands Still and Copenhagen), and boasting an excellent cast including Ryan Ladue (Glass Menagerie & Whipping Man, RLT), Diana Cameron McQueen (Venus in Fur, RLT; Queen Elizabeth I, The Lost Colony), J. Mardrice Henderson (Wait Until Dark, NCSU Theatrefest; Cloud 9, Tiny Engine) and Joe Christian (Weekend at Bernie’s) Fool for Love promises to be the big hit of the Summer.

-Production and Cast photos by Neito Photography.
+Production and Promotional photos by Neito Photography.

 Directed by Andy Hayworth